knbknb/virtualdub-mass-deshake/README.md

 virtualdub-mass-deshake
 =======================

 *Deshaking video* is a common task for the hobbyist photographer.
 Nearly all sports videos shot on digital cameras,  videos need to be deshaked to make them viewable.
-This repo contains a script for helping "prosumers" doing this.
+This repo contains code for helping "prosumers" doing this.

+There are two scripts for mass-deshaking videos on Linux, using the freeware programs wine and  VirtualDub.

 <h3>Requirements:</h3>